$\overline\partial$-Equation on a Lunar Domain with Mixed Boundary Conditions: The -estimate for the operator near the corner

-Here C only depends on the coefficients of the vector fields. \end{lemma} From Lemma \ref{lem7} and the uniform estimate of the coefficients of vector fields $\{L_i\}_{i=1}^n$ , there exists a constant $C_2$, which does not depend on $x_0$, such that for all $f\in C_c^\infty(W(x_0))$,
+For more discussions of the tangential Fourier transform and tangential Sobolev norms, we refer the reader to [FK] and [CS] .
+From Lemma \ref{lem7} and the uniform estimate of the coefficients of the vector fields $\{L_i\}_{i=1}^n$ , there exists a constant $C_2$, which does not depend on $x_0$ such that for all $f\in C_c^\infty(W(x_0))$,